Limited Time Offer:Up to 0% off Hello Interview Premium

 Graph Search & Pathfinding shows up whenever the problem involves navigating networks, finding shortest paths, or exploring connected structures.
 BFS, DFS, Dijkstra's, and A* are the workhorses.

 Topological Sort appears in any problem with dependencies: build systems, course prerequisites, task scheduling.
-If things need to happen in a specific order, you're probably looking at a DAG.
+If things need to happen in a specific order, you're probably looking at a DAG (a directed acyclic graph, where tasks are nodes and dependencies are one-way edges with no cycles).

 Backtracking is the go-to for constraint satisfaction problems.
 Configuration generators, puzzle solvers, scheduling with complex rules.
 You try options, check constraints, and undo when you hit a dead end.